Dreamyfox768/Programming-Projects/AI_chatbot/README.md

 # TherapistBot: AI Mental Health Support Chatbot

-**TherapistBot** is an AI-powered chatbot designed to provide accessible, empathetic, and ethical mental health advice.
+**SupportBot** is an AI-powered chatbot designed to provide accessible, empathetic, and ethical mental health advice.
 Using the **Langchain** framework and **Ollama** for language generation, it answers common mental health-related questions while adhering to strict guidelines to ensure safety and appropriateness.

 ---